Bachelor of Music: Overview

 In the United States, the Bachelor of Music is a professional degree, and the majority of work consists of prescribed music courses and study in applied music, usually requiring proficiency in an instrument, voice, or conducting.
 One of the most renowned is Juilliard School in New York, a professional educational arm of the Lincoln Center for the Performing Arts.
-Juilliard offers bachelor’s degrees in music, dance, and drama.
+Juilliard offers bachelor's degrees in music, dance, and drama.
 Berklee College of Music also offers a variety of such degrees, including a four-year professional degree, as well as instrumental and online undergraduate courses.

 In Canada, the BM is often considered an undergraduate degree.
 Programs typically last from three to four and a half years.

 In the United Kingdom, the Bachelor of Music is generally a first degree lasting three years or four years and consisting of a wide range of areas of study (normally including performance, composition, music theory, musicology/music history), but at the University of Oxford and University of Cambridge it was a one-year postgraduate degree which could only be taken if a student were to have been a graduate in music with honors at those universities; the undergraduate course is in the Faculty of Arts and leads to the Bachelor of Arts (and subsequently the Master of Arts (Oxbridge)).
-In Scotland, as part of its undergraduate Bachelor’s degree programme, the Royal Conservatoire of Scotland offers a BMus in Jazz, while Edinburgh University through its Edinburgh College of Art offers a three year BMus degree, with the option for a fourth ‘Honours’ year, styled ‘BMus(Hons)’.
+In Scotland, as part of its undergraduate Bachelor's degree programme, the Royal Conservatoire of Scotland offers a BMus in Jazz, while Edinburgh University through its Edinburgh College of Art offers a three year BMus degree, with the option for a fourth 'Honours' year, styled 'BMus(Hons)'.

-In Australia, Music Bachelor Degree study programs are available at, among others, the University of Sydney, Monash University, the University of New South Wales, the University of Adelaide, Queensland Conservatorium Griffith University, and the University of Tasmania.
+In Australia, Music Bachelor Degree study programs are available at, among others, the University of Sydney, Monash University, the University of New South Wales, the University of Adelaide, Queensland Conservatorium Griffith University, The Western Australian Academy of Performing Arts (WAAPA), and the University of Tasmania.
 The University of Canberra offers a 'Bachelor of Creative Industries (Contemporary Music Practice)'.